tcdi/plrust/doc/designing_for_trust.md

 The process boundary offers a great deal of resilience against heap attacks.
 Background workers are separate processes, and PL/Java implementations use a similar approach of running code inside a daemon (which also takes care of compiling code).
 This may trade off a lot of performance gains from PL/Rust's overall approach, but it still may be worth it.

+## Control Flow Integrity

+There are various hardware-, kernel-, or compiler-level approaches to protect the integrity of even C or C++ code against reasonably determined attackers trying to usurp its control flow.
+Thus these approaches are sometimes called "control flow integrity" collectively, but they have various specific brand names like "indirect branch targeting", "control flow guard", or "pointer authentication".
+The Rust compiler supports a number of these as nightly features, and while they require Postgres to also be built with support these features for them to work, it would be worth exploring their use for PL/Rust.

+## witx: the wasm strikes back

+A method of generating bindings for wasm automatically is being prototyped, called witx, which builds on "WebAssembly Interface Types".
+It's not currently ready for primetime, but it is possible that within a few years it may be a feasible answer to many of these problems, especially in terms of hardening the Rust stack and heap against code just doing arbitrary nonsense to it, even if things get overly "interesting".

 # Notes